Kid Ultra - Battleborn Character Profile Page

 Hitting enemies with Bola Snare reduces the current cooldown on Support Drones. -20% Cooldown Reduction

-Bola Snare bounces off of environment surfaces and towards a nearby enemy up to 3 times.
+Bola Snare bounces off of environment surfaces and towards a nearby enemy up to 1 time.

 HERO IN TRAINING